The work of a food technologist can range from developing recipes and modifying manufacturing processes to managing the safety and legality of food

 • conduct experiments and produce sample products

-• design the processes and machinery for making products with a consistent flavour, colour and texture in large quantities
+• design the processes and machinery for making products on repeat with a consistent flavour, colour and texture in large quantities

 • ensure products are profitable.